GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/chrome-shipping/index.md

 interoperable standard that browsers broadly support, and we are actively working to identify such a solution.

-If, after we ship the Attribution Reporting API, a different mutually-agreeable standard arrives, we would work with the ecosystem to support a thoughtful transition to the new API.
+Now that we've shipped the Attribution Reporting API, if a different mutually-agreeable standard arrives, we would work with the ecosystem to support a thoughtful transition to the new API.
 At that point, we could explore deprecating the Attribution Reporting API.
 This would likely mean a significant period when